| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 sim |

-Adds details and summary stats of stratified estimate error to the
+Adds error details and summary statistics to the sim list, ending with

 data |